jduarte/immortus/docs/full.md

 JavaScript
 ---

-For all JS code snippets we are using this functions to illustrate what is going on
+For all JavaScript code snippets we are using this functions to illustrate what is going on

 ```javascript
 var jobCreatedSuccessfully = function(data) {